Mohammad Rafique (cricketer): Domestic career

 He started his career as a left arm seamer with the 2nd Division side, Bangladesh Sporting, in 1985.
 In 1988, he joined Bangladesh Biman cricket team.
 There, under the influence of the Pakistani allrounder Wasim Haider he converted to slow orthodox spin bowling.

-In December 1994, he played for the Bangladesh team in the 2nd SAARC cricket tournament where he took three wickets and conceded twenty five runs, (3/25) in Bangladesh's win against India "A".
+In December 1994, he played for the Bangladesh team in the 2nd SAARC cricket tournament where he took three wickets and conceded twenty five runs, (3/25) against India A.

 He was a member of the Bangladesh team that won the 1997 ICC Trophy.
 Overall, in 9 matches, he took 19 wickets at an average of 10.68 runs per over.
 His best 4/25 came in the semi-final against Scotland.
 With his spinning partner Enamul Haque Moni, he took 12 wickets in the tournament.
 In the final against Kenya he had scored valuable 26 runs of 15 deliveries.

-Rafique was banned with 13 professional players for ten years from all forms of cricket by the Bangladesh Cricket Board following his enrollment in the Indian Cricket League (ICL) in August 2008, but renounced his ties with the ICL a year later and has since been accepted back into the fold.
-He is still playing first-class cricket for Dhaka Division and recently starred in the Big Boss T20 Premier League with a match-winning performance for Abahani Limited in the final.
+Rafique was banned with 13 professional players for ten years from all forms of cricket by the Bangladesh Cricket Board following his enrollment in the Indian Cricket League (ICL) in August 2008, but renounced his ties with the ICL a year later and had been accepted back into the fold.
+He played first-class cricket for Dhaka Division.

+In the Big Boss T20 Premier League with a match-winning performance for Abahani Limited in the final.